 The food industry was shaken by the advent of food traceability based on blockchain technology.
 For its decentralized and tamper-proof system, it is already the point of no return for any company that wants to survive to the wave of consumers who demand transparency, quality, good practices, and the lowest environmental impact; for the livestock industry especially, so closely linked to sanitary emergencies and ecological repercussions, food traceability is the only point for moving forward.

 As the world’s population increases, global meat consumption is expected to grow steadily in the coming years.
 Between 2016 and 2020, the volume of meat production worldwide has increased from 317 million metric tons to 328 million metric tons and, according to a 2021 report by Statista,

-The market value of the meat industry is expected to increase from US$838 billion in 2020 to more than US$1 trillion in 2025.
+According to Statista, the market value of the meat industry is expected to increase from US$838 billion in 2020 to more than US$1 trillion in 2025.

 By far, the largest share of the world’s meat is produced in Asia, which generated 136 million metric tons of meat, and pork and poultry are the most produced types of meat, with sheep being the least produced.
 Although many people refrain from consuming pork for nutritional or religious reasons, pork production is widespread in China and Europe.
 Some of the world’s largest meat producers include Tyson, Hormel Foods, and National Beef.

 India is the world’s top exporter of buffalo, sheep, and goat meat.
 These animals produce approximately 53% of India’s milk and 74% of its meat.
 Its livestock sector accounts for 4.5% of India’s GDP, with two-thirds of this pastoral production.
 In addition, poultry farming is one of the main sectors contributing to the country’s economic development.